adiwg/mdEditor-doc/record/edit/record-funding/allocation.md

 # Allocation

+---

 * **Funding Allocations **details where to put the funds.
-Users can add multiple allocations for same fiscal year
+You can add multiple allocations for the same fiscal year

 * **Amount**: \(required\) Enter the amount of funding.